-We require the Graduate Record Examinations (GRE) General Test of all applicants; in addition, it is strongly encouraged that applicants to the doctoral program take the GRE Mathematics Subject Test.
-If you have not already done so, you should make arrangements to take these exams as soon as possible.
-We occasionally admit students with otherwise exceptional records who have not taken these exams, but this is unusual.
+We strongly recommend the Graduate Record Examinations (GRE) General Test of all applicants.
+In addition, it is strongly encouraged that applicants to the doctoral program take the GRE Mathematics Subject Test.

 The GRE is offered several times a year by the Educational Testing Service (ETS).
 Arrangements with ETS must be made several weeks in advance of the date of the examination, and it takes another six to eight weeks after the exam for the scores to reach us.
 Consequently, we encourage applicants to take the GRE no later than August and to take it earlier if possible.
 When a choice is offered, take the computerized version of the GRE for faster scoring and score delivery.